VISITORS'

 were replaced by similar shaped ones with a full plastic case.
 This

-lovely old guitar has the earlier pickups with the later console.
-Owned
+lovely old guitar has the earlier rosewood pickups with the later console.
+A

 by John Hall.